 Here’s a pro-tip — don’t put plastic wrap on your food, put your food on your cling wrap!

 Yep — all sorts of problems can follow when cling wrap gets pulled out of the box, put over food, torn off … but instead, try this…

-On a clean surface clear of other items, put your box of cling wrap down with the opening pointing away from you.
+On a clean surface clear of other items, put your box of plastic wrap down with the opening pointing away from you.
 Pull a large section out (+/- 2 times the size of the plate you look to cover) and lay it down on the surface, the box will ‘hold’ the other end straight for you.
 Next, place the plate you wish to wrap *on* the cling wrap and bring the lose end up & over the plate to start covering your food.
-Rip the other end of the cling wrap off of the box and fold it over the plate & cling-wrap.
-Repeat as necessary to get everything covered as needed.
+Rip the other end of the plastic wrap off of the box and fold it over the plate & cling wrap.
+Repeat as necessary to get everything covered.